Ms. Inglish has 30 years experience in medicine, psychology, STEM instruction, history, and aerospace education for USAF Civil Air Patrol.

 2) Strasburg Railroad Museum and Strasburg Railroad

 Any fan of railroads and trains will love this adventure that surrounds a railroad founded back in 1832.
-After WWII, the transport of freight declined and a group of business people gathered together to save the railroad, making it a fun historic institution.
+After WWII, the transport of freight declined and a group of businesspeople gathered together to save the railroad, making it a fun historic institution.

 The current railroad station complex commemorates heritage trains and history as it opened in 1958.
 It has delighted visitors ever since, whether as families or singles.
-Currently, the museum and railroad operate some of the only locomotives of their types in the USA.
+Currently, the museum and railroad operate some of the only locomotives of their type in the USA.
 Heritage locomotives from Canada and US railways are on display, but Strasburg Railroad operates others on the tracks.

 Visitors can enjoy lunch or dinner aboard a dining tour train while viewing Amish country.
 In addition, Strasburg offers a popular wine and cheese train, a Victorian tea train, and a 1/4 size train ride.
 A military commemoration happens in November, and a Christmas train is available in December.